liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/08-leveraging-docker-in-liferay-workspace.markdown

 $$$

-Next, you'll explore what commands workspace offers to interact with the container.
+Next, you'll explore the commands for interacting with the container.

 ##  Interacting with the Container

-There are five Gradle commands available to interact with a container running
-@product@:

-- `startDockerContainer`: starts the container.
+`startDockerContainer`: starts the container.

-- `logsDockerContainer`: prints the portal runtime's logs.
+`logsDockerContainer`: prints the portal runtime's logs.
 You can exit log tracking mode while maintaining a running container (e.g., [Ctrl|Command] + C).

-- `dockerDeploy`: deploys the project to the container's `deploy` folder by copying the project archive file to workspace's `build/docker/deploy` folder.
+`dockerDeploy`: deploys the project to the container's `deploy` folder by copying the project archive file to workspace's `build/docker/deploy` folder.
 This command can also be executed from workspace's root folder to deploy all projects and copy all Docker configurations (i.e., from the `configs/docker` folder) to the container.

-- `stopDockerContainer`: stops the container.
+`stopDockerContainer`: stops the container.

-- `removeDockerContainer`: removes the container from Docker's system.
+`removeDockerContainer`: removes the container from Docker's system.

 +$$$